verekia/manapotion/README.md

 Note that you don't have to do this, you can just make them a global variable somewhere in your app, or put them in your own store.
 This is just a way to keep all inputs in the Mana Potion store.

-## Vue Listeners and Store

-This package is a work in progress.

-## Vanilla Listeners and Store

-This package is a work in progress.

 ## Browser API Helpers

-🌐 **`@manapotion/browser`** provides helper functions to reduce some browser APIs boilerplate:
+Mana Potion provides helper functions to reduce some browser APIs boilerplate:

 - `enterFullscreen`
 - `exitFullscreen`